vidalt/DRAFT/README.md

 * `minimal_example.py` provides a minimal example use of our training set reconstruction tools.

+* `minimal_example_non_binary.py` provides a minimal example use of our training set reconstruction tools, handling all different types of attributes ((one-hot encoded) categorical ones, binary ones, ordinal ones and numerical ones).

 * The `data` folder contains the three binary datasets considered in our experiments and `datasets_infos.py` provides information regarding these datasets (in particular, the list of binary attributes one hot encoding the same original feature).
+It also contains an additional dataset with ordinal and numerical attributes to illustrate the applicability of our approach on these different types of attributes.

 * `utils.py` contains several helper functions used in our experiments, such as `average_error` which computes the average reconstruction error between the proposed reconstruction `x_sol` and the actual training set `x_train_list`.
 Both must have the same shape.
 As described in our paper, we first perform a minimum cost matching to determine which reconstructed example corresponds to which actual example.
 We then compute the average error over all attributes of all (matched) examples and return it.